openstack/rally/doc/source/plugins.rst

             """Sample of usage clients - list flavors

             You can use self.context, self.admin_clients and self.clients which are
-            initialized on scenario instanse creation"""
+            initialized on scenario instance creation"""
             self.clients("nova").flavors.list()

         @base.atomic_action_timer("list_flavors_as_admin")